You may also like

 Even before that, the Saudis were not discreet about their indirect contact with Houthis in Oman, which has, unlike the other Gulf states, taken a neutral position regarding the conflict and is believed to be mediating overt and covert talks between the warring parties.

-According to Omani Minister of Foreign Affairs Yousuf bin Alawi, “Regarding the situation in Yemen, all parties agree that it is time to resolve this conflict and end violence and destruction.
+According to the Omani Minister of Foreign Affairs Yousuf bin Alawi, “Regarding the situation in Yemen, all parties agree that it is time to resolve this conflict and end violence and destruction.
 There is a real opportunity to work on confidence-building measures through settling differences and thinking of the common interest.”

 In September, Foreign Policy magazine noted that the Houthis and Saudis have made unusually positive public signals indicating interest in de-escalation, and they have reportedly reopened back-channel discussions.
-The magazine suggested that a United Nations-brokered cease-fire agreement between Yemeni antagonists, including the Houthis, the Yemeni government and Emirati-backed southern separatists, among others, could pave the way to end the war.
+The magazine suggested that a United Nations-brokered cease-fire agreement between Yemeni antagonists, including the Houthis, the Yemeni government, and Emirati-backed southern separatists, among others, could pave the way to end the war.

-The pro-Saudi Yemeni commentator Mohamed Ali al-Saggaf went a step further, arguing that Saudi Arabia has maintained excellent historical relations with Yemen’s Zaidis, the Houthis’ religious and social incubator, and that it is possible to disengage the Houthis from Iran.
+The pro-Saudi Yemeni commentator Mohamed Ali al-Saggaf went a step further, arguing that Saudi Arabia has maintained excellent historical relations with Yemen’s Zaidis, the Houthis’ religious and social incubator and that it is possible to disengage the Houthis from Iran.
 “The Houthis, unlike Hezbollah of Lebanon, are only a minority in Yemen and their relations with Iran are relatively recent,” he said.

-However, Abdelnasir al-Mawde, a prominent Yemeni writer, argued that it extremely difficult, if not impossible, to get the Houthis to agree to a power-sharing arrangement.
-They are less likely to accept a deal because of their ideological support for sectarian rule, which leaves no room for co-existence with other political actors./vc_column_text]
+However, Abdelnasir al-Mawde, a prominent Yemeni writer, argued that it is extremely difficult, if not impossible, to get the Houthis to agree to a power-sharing arrangement.
+They are less likely to accept a deal because of their ideological support for the sectarian rule, which leaves no room for co-existence with other political actors./vc_column_text]